sph-mn/sph-ga/readme.md

 these should better use the name `no` and `ni`, but coffeescript does not allow `no` as a variable name, which might be inconvenient.

 # customization
 ## metric tensor
 the metric array passed in the options defines the signature of the space. each element represents the square of a basis vector combination:
 * `1` for spacelike dimensions
 * `-1` for timelike dimensions
 * `0` for null dimensions

-other values, eg for non-orthogonal metrics, are possible. diagonal metrics can be configured using flat arrays. for example, [1, 1, 1]. custom tensors can be provided as an "n * n" array. example for five dimensions:
+other values, eg for non-diagonal metrics, are possible. metrics must be symmetric. diagonal metrics can be configured using flat arrays. for example, [1, 1, 1]. custom tensors can be provided as an "n * n" array. example for five dimensions:
 ~~~